-- 3 Now while Samuel was still alive, Saul did some things that pleased Yahweh.
+3 Now while Samuel was still alive, Saul did some things that pleased Yahweh.
 One of the good things that Saul did was to expel from Israel all the people who were fortune tellers or who talked to the spirits of dead people.
 But Samuel had died, and all the Israelite people had mourned for him.
-Then they had buried him in Ramah, his hometown. - 4 The army of Philistia gathered and set up their tents at the city of Shunem, in the north of Israel.
+Then they had buried him in Ramah, his hometown.

+4 The army of Philistia gathered and set up their tents at the city of Shunem, in the north of Israel.
 Saul gathered the Israelite army and set up their tents at Gilboa in the eastern part of the same valley.
+5 The woman said, ' When Saul saw the army of Philistia, he became so afraid that his heart pounded.